Skip to content

 3. Execute Program Call API – requires the program call configuration via Admin API (see above)

-4. Listen for new Data Queue entry with DQ Listener (requires the configuration via Admin API) and send to next systems:
+4. Listen for the new Data Queue entry with DQ Listener (requires the configuration via Admin API) and send to the next systems:

 Below is a link to the Admin API documentation